 Why Women Aren’t C.E.O.s, According to Women Who Almost Were

 From The New York Times authored by Susan Chira: “A year ago, dressed in suffragette white and addressing a cheering, weeping convention, Hillary Clinton stood for possibility.
-Now she is a … Read More
+Now she is a reminder of the limits women continue to confront — in politics and beyond.
+More than 40 years after women began pouring into the workplace, only […]

 A Judge Wants a Bigger Role for Female Lawyers.
 So He Made a Rule.